Reby0217/ids706-miniProj9/README.md

-# IDS706 Individual Project #1: Continuous Integration using Gitlab Actions of Python Data Science Project
+# IDS706 Cloud-Hosted Notebook Data Manipulation
 #### [Click Here to Watch the Demo Video on YouTube](https://youtu.be/gAqFlWD23B0)

 ## Continuous Integration with GitHub Actions